 Arduino is open-source and easily accessible.
-Instead of feeling limited, kids are free to get as creative as they want, which is ideal for STEAM activities.
+Instead of feeling limited, kids are free to get as creative as they want, which is ideal for STEM activities.

 Arduino coding projects for kids need to both interesting and easy for beginners.
 Otherwise, kids might give up before they get started.
 These seven projects are ideal for any kids new to Arduino and will inspire them to try even more projects later.

 You’ll need an Arduino kit and a battery to get started with any of these projects.
 However, supply lists are included with each project.

 If you’re interested in Arduino UNO projects with code, the Electronic Dice project is a great place to start.
 This project teaches kids how to build their own electronic die.
 When kids press the button, the LEDs randomly light up until they stop on a random number.
 While simple, it’s a great introduction and makes kids feel proud.
 You can find the instructions and supply list here.

 If you are an arduino fan and looking for an entry-level robot kit, then you cannot miss this advanced robot kit – mBot Mega.
 There are even more fun playing with 4WD mecanum wheels moving in any direction.
 Based on Mega AT2560, it has a strong motor-driving ability that can connect to up to 10 servos, 8 DC motors, or 4 stepper motors at the same time.
 It also supports Arduino IDE and Scratch with a detailed construction guide.
 With 3 preset modes for an easy start and easy assembly, this is a great learning & educational toy gift for kids and adults as well.